putianyi889/Computer-in-Terraria/README.md

 # Computer-in-Terraria
 The goal of this project is to design a computer in Terraria.
+Post on forum: https://forums.terraria.org/index.php?threads/project-build-a-computer-in-terraria.73927/

 All current achievements are show in pictures, the circuits of which are in the wld file.